Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Splitting zeros and connected sums

 \section{Splitting zeros and connected sums}

 We recall relevant material on strata of holomorphic $1$-forms and the $\GL^+(2,\R)$-action on strata.
 We then discuss the surgeries of splitting zeros and forming a connected sum with a torus.
-For additional background material, we refer to \cite{FM:survey} and \cite{Zor:survey}. \\
+For our purposes, we will need to treat these surgeries as globally defined operations on strata, which requires passing to a certain finite cover by marking a prong.
+We also set some notation for the rest of the paper.
+For additional background material, we refer to \cite{Bai:Euler}, \cite{Wri:survey}, \cite{Zor:survey}. \\

 \paragraph{\bf Holomorphic $1$-forms.} We denote by $(X,\om)$ a closed Riemann surface $X$ of genus $g \geq 2$ equipped with a holomorphic $1$-form $\om$.
 We always assume $\om \neq 0$.
 The zero set $Z(\om)$ is finite and nonempty, and the orders of the zeros form a partition of $2g-2$.
 Integration of $\om$ on $X \sm Z(\om)$ gives an atlas of charts to the complex plane $\C$, whose transition maps are translations.
 Geometric structures on $\C$ that are invariant under translations can be pulled back to $X \sm Z(\om)$ using this atlas.
-In particular, the Euclidean metric on $\C$ determines a singular flat metric $|\om|$ on $X$, with a cone point with angle $2\pi(k+1)$ at a zero of order $k$.
+In particular, the Euclidean metric on $\C$ determines a singular flat metric $|\om|$ on $X$ with a cone point with angle $2\pi(k+1)$ at a zero of order $k$.

 In our figures, we will present holomorphic $1$-forms as finite disjoint unions of polygons in $\C$, possibly with slits, with pairs of edges identified by translations in $\C$.
 In most cases, the edge identifications will be implicit from the requirement that identified edges must be parallel and of the same length.